pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

 ### Install Helm

-Refer to [Use Helm](tidb-toolkit.md#use-helm) to install Helm and configure it with the official PingCAP chart Repository.
+Refer to [Use Helm](tidb-toolkit.md#use-helm) to install Helm and configure it with the official PingCAP chart repository.

 ## Deploy TiDB Operator